Charles Frost (politician): Political career

 Frost ran unsuccessfully for the division of Franklin in the Tasmanian Legislative Assembly in 1928.
 He won a by-election in 1929 for the Australian House of Representatives seat of Franklin for the Australian Labor Party.
 He lost the seat at the 1931 election, but won it back in the 1934 election.
 When John Curtin came to power in 1941, he was appointed Minister for Repatriation and Minister in charge of War Service Homes.
 He narrowly lost his seat at the 1946 election.

 Later life

 On 16 January 1947, Frost took up an appointment as Australian Commissioner to Ceylon.
 The country was granted Dominion status in 1948 and his title was changed to High Commissioner.
 He was present for the swearing-in of Sir Henry Monck-Mason Moore as Governor-General of Ceylon on 4 February 1948.
 Later in 1948, Frost was criticised by Australian businessman V. M. Segal for neglecting Australia's trade interests and being unqualified for the post.
 Segal stated "he is kept there at considerable expense to this country.
 It is the biggest sinecure I know."
 Although he had been granted a five-year term, after the 1949 election the new Liberal government decided to terminate his appointment early on 5 October 1950.
 He was replaced by a career diplomat, John Burton.

-Frost died in St John's Hospital, Hobart, on 22 July 1964, survived by his wife, two sons and a daughter.
+Frost died in St John's Hospital, Hobart, on 22 July 1964.